plone/documentation/manage/installing/installing_addons.rst

 ------------

 Plone uses `Buildout <http://www.buildout.org/>`_ for installing add-on packages.
-See :doc:`installation instructions </manage/installing/installation>` for
-how to create a Plone installation suitable for development.
+See :doc:`installation instructions </manage/installing/installation>` for how to create a Plone installation suitable for development.

 Discovering Plone add-ons and other python packages
 ---------------------------------------------------

 The `plone.org Products <https://plone.org/products>`_ is a directory of Plone add-on packages where a lot of add-on packages for Plone are listed.

-A lot more packages can be found in the `PyPI (the Python Package index) <https://pypi.python.org>`_, although most of the packages might not be Plone specific.
+A lot more packages can be found in the `PyPI (the Python Package index) <https://pypi.python.org/pypi?:action=browse&show=all&c=518>`_, although not all packages listed here are up to date.

 Installing add-ons using buildout
 ---------------------------------

 Add-on packages which are uploaded to `PyPI <https://pypi.python.org>`_ or `plone.org <https://plone.org/products>`_ as *egg* can be installed by buildout.

 Edit your `buildout.cfg` file and add the add-on package to the list of eggs: